Hollywoodgate

-Hollywoodgate is a 2023 German-American documentary film written and directed by Ibrahim Nash'at.
+Hollywoodgate is a 2023 documentary film written and directed by Ibrahim Nash'at.
 It premiered out of competition at the 80th Venice International Film Festival.
 It was released in the United States on July 19, 2024.

 Production

 The film was shot in over a year, and it chronicles the daily life in Afghanistan of Taliban air force commander Mawlawi Mansour, and one of his soldiers, the fundamentalist M.J.
 Mukhtar, following the American withdrawal from Afghanistan.

 Release

 The film premiered out of competition at the 80th Venice International Film Festival.
 It was later screened at the 2023 Telluride Film Festival, the 2023 Tallinn Black Nights Film Festival, the 2023 International Documentary Film Festival Amsterdam, the 2024 Jeonju International Film Festival, the 2024 Seattle International Film Festival, the 2024 Sheffield International Documentary Festival, the 2024 DOK.fest München, the 2024 CPH: DOX, the 2024 Antenna documentary film festival, the 48th Hong Kong International Film Festival, the 2024 Doc Fortnight, the 2024 Thessaloniki Documentary Festival, the 2024 Doc Point and is set to premiere in the 2024 New Zealand International Film Festival and the 2024 ZagrebDox International Documentary Film Festival.

 The film was released in the United States on July 19, 2024.
 It is set to be released in the regions of Middle East and North Africa (MENA) from August 30, 2024 where the Dubai-based distributor Front Row Filmed Entertainment has acquired distribution rights.